joadavis/other-fun-projects/README.md

 A few of my old projects to collect here:

 * The Worst 3D Printer Ever
+  * v1 is contained here
+  * v2 is not yet functional but needs to be committed
 * Various Kivy projects (originated in QPython on Android, but work elsewhere) - Missing
   * AttendanceCounter
   * RollAndTell